The Corpse of Anna Fritz: Plot

 Pau works as an orderly at a hospital, a job that gives him the opportunity to watch the bodies of young women that are brought to the hospital's morgue.
 One day he is stunned when the body of Anna Fritz, a beautiful and desirable actress, arrives.
 Pau cannot resist taking a picture and sending it to one of his friends, Ivan, who quickly arrives with Javi, his other friend, at the morgue to view Anna's nude body.

 Ivan ponders out loud if it is possible to rape a corpse and Pau replies that saliva must be used for lubrication.
 When asked whether he knows this from past experience, Pau confesses he has raped the corpse of a 17- or 18-year-old girl.
 Ivan soon decides that he wants to rape Anna's corpse and begins raping it, prompting Pau to suggest that he take a turn after Ivan.
-Javi is disgusted when they suggest he takes a turn and refuses.
-During their act of necrophilia, however, Anna suddenly returns to life and opens her eyes while Pau is raping her.
-She cannot move, but her eyes are open in terror.
-Pau screams when he realizes this and the others come into the room.
+Javi is disgusted when they encourage him to takes a turn.
+During Pau's act of necrophilia, Anna returns to life and opens her eyes in terror, immobile.
+Pau screams when he belatedly realizes this.
+The others return to the room.

-The men are then faced with two choices: They can either report Anna's revival and face rape charges, as there was no way Anna could have consented to sex, or they can murder her and cover up their crimes.
+The men are faced with two choices: They can either report Anna's revival and face rape charges, as there was no way Anna could have consented to sex, or they can murder her.
 While Pau and Ivan both want to hide their crime, Javi pushes for them to save Anna and take responsibility for what they have done.
 The three men argue and Ivan unintentionally kills Javi.
-Without Javi to stop them, Ivan is set on killing Anna.
-Ivan convinces Pau that he would be an accessory to the murder of Javi, and that there is no way Anna would stay silent if she is left alive.
+Ivan is set on killing Anna and convinces Pau that he would be an accessory to Javi's murder, and that Anna would not stay silent if left alive.